sunfounder/arduino_starter_kit/docs/source/9_desk_lamp.rst

         analogWrite(9, potValue / 4);       // Apply brightness to LED on pin 9
     }

-7. Once the code is uploaded to the R3 board, turning the potentiometer will change the brightness of the LEDs.
+7. Once the code is uploaded to the Arduino Uno R3, turning the potentiometer will change the brightness of the LEDs.
 According to our setup, turning the potentiometer clockwise should increase the brightness, while turning it counterclockwise should decrease it.

 .. note::